jdoleary/Spellmasons/docs/TasksCurrent.md

     - Different ways of doing damage
 - Brad: Was moving super fast somehow (after swapping?); everyone is fast
     - enjoys the movement speed being faster
-- Brad: Boss levels needed

 ### 2022-03-31
 - Solve for spawning mid game, including cloning (how to prevent spawning in a no walk zone)
     - Handle when there aren't enough spaces to spawn for players more gracefully
     - ~~How to init players that join mid game?~~
     - Why can't a player that joins mid game see disconnected players?
-## Critical Tasks
--
 ## Tasks
-- When 'vampire' modifier is removed, it should remove the card 'bite' too.
+- Refactor modifiers so their 'add' and 'remove' happen automatically because they get registered, not because they're imported and invoked manually.
+When 'vampire' modifier is removed, it should remove the card 'bite' too.
     - Make adding and removing modifiers automatic, kind of like allUnits or source units.
 When they are registered, their add and remove functions should be kept
 - Bug: You can still select enemies and things with a spell up if the spell's left click doesn't cast the spell (such as AOE then nothing)